- The Definition of Diabetes in Cats

 The Two Types of Feline Diabetes

-Diabetes has everything to do with the levels of insulin that your dog does -- or does not -- produce on its own.
+Diabetes has everything to do with the levels of insulin that your cat does -- or does not -- produce on its own.
 Insulin is a naturally-occurring hormone in the body and it enables the body to break down carbohydrates.

 But this can be dangerous for some cats when their bodies are either receiving too many carbohydrates for comfort, or when the carbohydrate count is fine but the insulin levels are not adequate enough to compensate for the amount of sugar entering the body.
-Situations like this are examples of diabetes.
+Situations like this are signs of diabetes.

 Symptoms of Diabetes in Cats

-Here are the symptoms you should be on the lookout for:
+Symptoms of Diabetes Mellitus you should be on the lookout for:

 How to Tell If Your Cat Has Diabetes